 Knowing you are already going to a particular store is a great time to tap into what sales are happening.

-The best way to do that is by using the top grocery flyers apps in Canada, Reebee or Flipp app, to compare product prices.
+The best way to do that is by using the top grocery flyer app in Canada, Flipp app, to compare product prices.

 Rewards Programs Boost Canadian Grocery Store Savings

-I also suggest using the Flash Food App to find out if you can purchase any reduced products to lower your food budget.
+I also suggest using the Flash Food App to determine if you can purchase reduced products to lower your food budget.

 For example, if we go to Shoppers Drug Mart to pick up a prescription, we check our PC Optimum app to see what points and promos are available and read the flyer for the week.